 Category 3 Waters.
 The Big Cottonwood Creek and Deaf Smith Canyon Creek segments of the impact analysis area are outside the USDA Forest Service boundary and are Category 3 waters.
 A Level 1 antidegradation review may be conducted by UDEQ to ensure that existing beneficial uses will be maintained and protected.
 See Section 12.2.4.2 below for information regarding the designated beneficial uses of these waters.
-Antidegradation reviews are also required for any activity that requires a discharges from diffuse sources?
+Antidegradation reviews are also required for any activity that requires a federal permit and/or water quality certification or projects which, as determined by the Director of the Utah Division of Water Quality, could have a major impact.